NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 ```
 File: _newtonraphson.cpp_.

-Before we go into Emscripten world, lets first test our c++ code.
-We will check if the iteration property is actually populated correctly by wrapping the code in a main function, adding some print statements, compiling it and running it.
+Before we go into Emscripten world, lets first test our C++ code.
+We will check if the iteration property is actually populated correctly by wrapping the code in a `main` function, adding some `print` statements, compiling it and running it.

 ```cpp
 #include <iostream>